liimaorg/liima/AMW_angular/io/coding-guidelines.md

 ## Inject() over Constructor-Injections

-Use `inject()` instead of constuctor-injection to make the code more explicit and obvious.
+Use `inject()` instead of constructor-injection to make the code more explicit and obvious.

 ```typescript
 // use